YouriLieverdink/MonetarySystem/docs/acceptation_plan.md

 The setup and use of the node and wallet have to go as intuitively as possible which requires the least amount of explanation to the user.
 This means that a clean interface should be used and it should be clear what actions a user could and should perform in order to setup and operate a wallet and a node.
 In addition, the apps on different platforms should resemble eachother so the apps don't seem unrelated.

+**Owner**
+Current and future developers are owner of this criterion.

 **Measurement method**
-This criterion is met if all team members think the apps feel intuitive and don't require much explanation.
+This criterion is met if other team members think the apps feel intuitive and don't require much explanation.

+**Planning**
+During the review of a pull request the usability will be tested by at least one team member.

+**Corrective actions**
+In case the implementation requires too much explaination, the work will have to be re-done until it doesn't.

 ### 3.7 Standaarden